nagasudhirpulla/taming_python/blog/skills/logging.md

 except Exception as e:
     logger.error("Some error occured", exc_info=e)
 ```
-* `RotatingFileHandler` can be used if we want to logs be written to a new file after a certain f
+* `RotatingFileHandler` can be used if we want to logs be written to a new file after a certain file size
+* The old logs will be sent to a new file after the size threshold.
+In the above example, the log files will be generated like test.log, test.1.log, test.2.log, ...
+*

 ### logging into multiple places with handlers